Sightseeing in Bergerac

 The Old Town is the area immediately North of the river, signposted 'Vieille Ville' and is the highlight of any trip to Bergerac.
 Its lovely, winding, medieval streets lined with half-timbered or terracotta houses are great for exploring and there is a good selection of boutiques along the way.
 The many open-air cafes make for a great place to sit with some fresh coffee and people watch.

 In the heart of the Old Town you will find the National Tobacco Museum where you can learn about the region's history of cultivating the tobacco crop as well as discover more about Bergerac's history.
 Ironically this museum is non-smoking.

-Bergerac is home to several other interesting museums including the Bergerac Museum of Religious Art housed in a 17th century building and containing a large range of religious paintings, sculptures and objects including the incredibly old Pierre de Lauzerte statue.
+Bergerac is home to several other interesting museums including the Bergerac Museum of Religious Art.
+Housed in a 17th century building, it contains a large range of religious paintings, sculptures and objects including the incredibly old Pierre de Lauzerte statue.

 The Musée Régional de la Batellerie is where you can find out more about the region's wine production and of course where you can taste and buy some of the best local wines.
 The Musée de Fouilles Gallo-Romaines ruins are also well worth visiting.